JaredBorders/JaredBorders/README.md

 ### Hi there 👋

-I'm a full-stack blockchain engineer working on DeFi and Web3
+I'm a blockchain engineer working in DeFi!

 # Building a decentralized future